When are the parents going into the Love Island villa?

 It’s time to have YOUR say in our big end of series Love Island poll, as we ask who your favourite islander is to who’s been this year’s biggest villain and which couple you want to win

-For the past few months, there has been plenty of speculation as to whether Dyer senior will be popping up or not.
-However, according to his wife and Dani’s mum Jo Mas, we WILL be seeing Danny walk into the Love Island villa.
+For the past few months, there was plenty of speculation as to whether Dyer senior will be popping up or not and although Dani’s mum Jo Mas said we WOULD be seeing Danny walk into the Love Island villa.

 If that doesn’t secure the show a BAFTA for 2019, nothing will.